 Frequently, too many negotiators are prone to heavily engage in haggling, trying to wrest as much as they can from the transaction.
 Some issues will most certainly involve some strong bargaining such as pricing, royalties, or the amount of capital to be invested for example.
 However, this can reduce the value of an overall global venture if we rely solely on taking this approach.

-Many negotiators are learning that there is more merit in expanding the transaction by creating greater opportunities, and not allowing their vision to be so limited.
+Many negotiators are learning that there is more merit in expanding the transaction by creating greater negotiation opportunities, and not allowing their vision to be so limited.
 If we can both gain in areas that are of importance to each of us, then we both have an opportunity to gain more from the transaction overall.
 We can only learn about these opportunities if we are able to extract relevant information, about our prospective partners needs and business goals or objectives.
-It goes back to the concept of 'seeing the bigger picture'.
+For this we’ll need to hone our negotiation skills, including doing our research and crafting our questions before negotiations.
+It goes back to the concept of ‘seeing the bigger picture‘.

-Although many negotiations will occur between the negotiating representatives from their respective companies or organizations, many global negotiations will require the use of third parties to represent them instead.
-These third parties could be lawyers, investment bankers, agents or brokers, just to name a few of the possibilities.
+Although many negotiations will occur between the negotiating representatives from their respective companies or organisations, many global negotiations will require the use of third parties to represent them instead.
+These third party negotiators could be lawyers, investment bankers, agents or brokers, and professional negotiators just to name a few of the possibilities.
 It all depends on what they are being contracted to perform and in what capacity.

 Third parties may be used to bring the parties together; provide communication functions; or they may be directly involved by acting as negotiators to shape the agreement.
 These are specialists that should be used according to our needs.

 7. Consider how we will implement the agreement